Baltimore City Public Schools: Criticism and recent developments

 On April 8, 2007 The Baltimore Suns Sara Neufeld stated in an article that the Baltimore City Public School budget was full of errors.

 A recent poll conducted by The Baltimore Sun and Annapolis pollster OpinionWorks July 8–10, 2007 recently revealed Baltimore citizens grim opinion of the system.
 Asked to grade the Baltimore public schools, 2 percent of respondents gave the system an A; 10 percent gave it a B; 32 percent chose C; 22 percent D; and 20 percent Fail, with 15 percent unsure.
 If the system were assigned a mean grade-point average based on the poll, it would be a 1.45, the equivalent of about a D-plus".

 A December 2010 article in The New York Times characterizes the school system as having improved under the leadership of Dr. Alonso.

 A March 2012 article in The Baltimore Sun illustrates how the budget is not being carefully monitored.
 The severe budget cuts led to a thin staff working overtime, leading to high overtime wage earnings.
-Along with this, Dr. Andres Alonso's driver earned double his salary in overtime, making his pay last year higher than Governor Martin O'Malley's.
+Along with this, Dr. Andres Alonso's driver earned double his salary in overtime, making his pay in the previous year higher than Governor Martin O'Malley's.

-On November 27, 2012, Dr. Andres Alonso announced a 10-Year Plan which, pending approval of the School Board, will lead to the closing of four elementary/middle schools following the 2012–2013 school year, as well as the closing of thirteen additional schools over the next five years.
+On November 27, 2012, Dr. Andres Alonso announced a 10-Year Plan which, pending approval of the school board, will lead to the closing of four elementary/middle schools following the 2012–2013 school year, as well as the closing of thirteen additional schools over the next five years.
 The plan also includes proposals for renovating and relocating the schools not being affected by closures.